Veritas: South Korea

 - 2.75 GPA or higher

-- Since studying off-campus for a semester is a privilege, please note the following implications of being place on probation at Messiah College:
+- Since studying off-campus for a semester is a privilege, please note the following implications of being place on probation at Messiah University:

 Chapel Probation: A student currently on chapel probation for the first time (or with an impending chapel probation for the upcoming semester) will be required to communicate or meet with the Director of the Intercultural Office to determine the potential impact on the student’s upcoming semester off-campus.
 If a student has been placed on chapel probation more than once during their time at Messiah, they will not be eligible to study off-campus for a semester.